gammu/gammu/docs/develop/python/gammu.rst

       Reads specified section of gammurc

-      @param Section: Index of config section to read.
+      :param Section: Index of config section to read.
 Defaults to 0.
-      @type Section: int
+      :type Section: int
-      @param Configuration: Index where config section will be stored.
+      :param Configuration: Index where config section will be stored.
 Defaults to Section.
-      @type Configuration: int
+      :type Configuration: int
-      @param Filename: Path to configuration file (otherwise it is autodetected).
+      :param Filename: Path to configuration file (otherwise it is autodetected).
-      @type Filename: string
+      :type Filename: string
-      @return: None
+      :return: None
-      @rtype: None
+      :rtype: None

    .. attribute:: StateMachine.ReadDevice